afiniel/Multi-Pool-Installer/README.md

 sudo ufw allow port number
 ```

-From there your YiiMP Single Server installation is fully completed.
+From there your YiiMP installation is fully completed.
 You can now go to example.com/site/AdminPortal to access your admin section and start adding your coins.

 #### 🔗 Commands